 Several other Woody lines, unrelated by yDNA testing (no Common Male Ancestor), have been researched:

 In 1738, John Woody and Mary Lindley were married in Baltimore (later Harford) County Maryland.
 Slightly earlier in 1736, John was documented in Chester County, Pennsylvania, the home of Mary, and adjacent to Baltimore County, Maryland.
 The Woodys later moved to the Haw River region of North Carolina where John died.
-A starting point for this line might be A Stream of Time and Kinfolk and Where They Lived by Vivian R. Woody.
+A starting point for this line might be Stream of Time and Kinfolk and Where They Lived by Vivian R. Woody.
 Although Vivian was a descendant of John and Mary's son James, she corresponded with several named descendants of the couples other sons and she included a chart of their "Seven Sons" in Kinfolk and Where They Lived.
 Some of these entries are more informative than others.

 Richard and Ann Woody came to Boston c.
 1640 and their descendants are documented for several generations.
 There is a popular "Three John" theory that the John Woody, mentioned above, was a descendant of Richard and Ann.
 Unfortunately, professional research has failed to uncover any evidence at all to substantiate this theory.
 See Paul Revere and the World He Lived In by Esther Forbes.

 William Woody and Lady Sarah Parcel first settled on the Potomac River c.

 1750, but soon moved to North Carolina.
 The basis for any research is

 Revolutionary Soldiers, Jonathan Woody and Jacob Frederic Lagenauer,